sacmax/project_advertising/README.md

 # project_advertising
 In this project I will be working with advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
-We will try to create a logistic regression model that will predict whether or not they will click on an ad based off the features of that user.
+I will try to create a logistic regression model that will predict whether or not they will click on an ad based off the features of that user.

 **This data set contains the following features:**
 * 'Daily Time Spent on Site': consumer time on site in minutes